 The cards have become popular with Millenials, the under-banked and un-banked, and those who seek an alternative to credit cards.
-In other words, they’ve proven to be a useful product for recession-weary Americans.
-Because they offer the conveniences of credit/debit cards — online shopping and bill pay, to name a couple — but only allow consumers to spend money they’ve loaded onto the card, they make for an ideal card for someone without a checking account.
+In other words, they've proven to be a useful product for recession-weary Americans.
+Because they offer the conveniences of credit/debit cards -- online shopping and bill pay, to name a couple -- but only allow consumers to spend money they've loaded onto the card, and they make for an ideal card for someone without a checking account.

 Retail vs. Web vs. Bank